The staff of a N.J. bar was covid quarantined. So a barber came to sling beers and keep the bar open.

-“It was 75 degrees and we were looking at one of the last beautiful weekends of the season,” said Kahn, 38, who was resigned to taking a loss in revenue.
+“It was 75 degrees, and we were looking at one of the last beautiful weekends of the season,” said Kahn, 38, who was resigned to taking a loss in revenue.
 “But I didn’t see that I had any choice.”

 He called his barber, Andre Fersa, to cancel his regular Friday haircut and fill him in on the news.

-Fersa, who owns a barbershop two doors from Wurstbar, walked to the bar to have a cup of coffee with Khan, thinking the two men would vent as they usually do about the challenges of owning a small business.
+Fersa, who owns a barbershop two doors from Würstbar, walked to the bar to have a cup of coffee with Khan, thinking the two men would vent as they usually do about the challenges of owning a small business.
 Fersa also had an offer:

 “I can wait on your tables tomorrow,” Fersa said.